Guide To Rulemaking

 - Copy of the fact sheet on paper.

-Besides the consolidated newspaper publication, notice of proposed rulemaking must be given to the following at least 20 days before the hearing or before the deadline for comments, if no hearing is scheduled (see 5 MRSA sec.
+Besides the consolidated newspaper publication, notice of proposed rulemaking must be given to the following at least 20 days before the hearing or before the deadline for comments, if no hearing is scheduled (see 5 MRS sec.
 8053):

 Any person specified in the statute authorizing the rulemaking;